hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 New tests that create objects should make sure to update the maximum item numbers in the calls to `delete_objects_by_type()` in `web_test_setup_cleanup.cleanup_objects()`.

 Tests should be created in a common class that inherits `unittest.TestCase`, called `TestWeb<Page>Common`.
 Each different setup for these tests (ie different users, different browsers, etc) should have its own class, called `TestWeb<Page><Details>`.
 This class should inherit `TestWeb<Page>Common` and should override the `setUpClass` method (usually with a call to `super()` as well) to do the proper setup.
-All details not related to the setup should be put in the common class.
+All details not related to the setup or contingent on factors in that particular configuration should be put in the common class.
 All test classes for one page should be put in the same file, `test_web_<page>.py`.

 In rare cases, a certain setup may require a few tests to be different.
 These individual tests and no others should be overriden in the detailed class.
 However, all tests that can be put in the common class should be put in the common class, where they only need be edited once.

 ## Writing Tests

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
-This includes the locations of the firefox profiles and the user credentials for the sample users.
+This includes the locations of the browser profiles and the user credentials for the sample users.
 It also contains a sub-dictionary called `oversize`, which contains a set of values that are oversize for the various types in the database.
-These can be accessed as `gvar['oversize']['<type_name>']` and are primarily used in verification tests.
+These can be accessed as `gvar['oversize']['<type_name>']` and are primarily used in database verification tests.

 The `web_test_assertions_v2` module contains a set of functions that should be callable within a `TestCase` class and raise the proper errors on failure.
 These functions access the cloudscheduler database via the command line interface and can test if objects were properly created in the database.
 However, they are extremely slow compared to assertions using Selenium selectors, and therefore should be used only once per test.
 Additionally, objects without a `cloudscheduler` command (like config objects) cannot use these assertions - they should instead refresh the page and ensure that the data has persisted.

 Each assertion in the `web_test_assertions_v2` module takes a list of arguments, most of which are optional.
 The four mandatory arguments (only two of which are taken by `assertExists` and `assertNotExists`) are `type`, the type of object being asserted; `name`, the name of the individual object the assertion is about; `attribute`, the name of the attribute in the database (found via the `list` command with the `-VC` option); and `attribute_name`, the name of the particular item of that attribute being asserted.
 There are also six optional arguments: `group`, a group name, which should be specified when an object exists within a particular group, and which defaults to `None`; `err`, the margin of error, which should be specified when a value will be within a range, and which defaults to `None`; `metadata_cloud`, the name of a cloud within which the metadata exists, which should be specified for cloud metadata, and which defaults to `None`; `defaults`, a true/false flag, which should be specified when the item is a group default, and which defaults to false; `name_field`, a true/false flag, which should be specified for objects for which there is no name flag, and which defaults to true; `settings`, a true/false flag, which should be specified when the item is a user setting, and which defaults to false; `server`, the name of the server default to use, which should be specified when the object can only be accessed by a server that is not the unit-test server, and which defaults to `unit-test`; `image_cloud`, which should be specified when the object is an image, and which defaults to `None`; and `is_retry`, a true/false flag, which should never be manually passed (it is only used within the functions).

-This module also contains a pair of functions to look for attributes with a certain name when there is no cloudscheduler flag for specifying an object's name (check the `web_test_assertions_v2.names()` function to see which objects these are - they will have their `flag` attribute set to `None`).
-These methods should only be used for objects that do not have a name flag, and they do not take the argument specifying metadata.

 By default, all actions will be performed within the `{user}-wig0` group (see Test Profiles, below).
 The base `Page` class (see Page Objects, below) contains a method for switching between these groups.
-Be aware that the active user must be in a group to switch to it.
+Be aware that the active user must be in a particular group to switch to it.

 Additional files the tests may need (for example, image files to upload) should be stored in the `misc_files` directory.
 These files will not be committed (unless they are markdown files, which they shouldn't be), and the current tests look in this folder for these files.
 This is also where test log files and test downloads are stored.